chumbleycode/chumbleycode.github.io/more_figures.md

 I am an applied statistician with a broad background in behavioral and biological sciences [[more](http://chumbleycode.github.io/chumbleycode.github.io/docs/cv.pdf)].  <br/>
 I try to help people clarify and solve complicated and sometimes vague interdisciplinary problems. <br/>

-Click on the figures above to learn more about recent work in Bayesian parameter ranking! <br/>
+Click the figures to learn more about some of my projects! <br/>

 |   	|   	|
 |---	|---	|